rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 1.1 - Add column names

-The column headers have been automatically generated, but we can see that the first row in the spreadsheet contains our column headers.
-So click on the arrow next to the name of the file in the main Data Source window to open a drop-down menu and select **"Field names are in first row."** Now the column headers reflect the fact that our data consists of one column called "country" and many columns representing the CO2 emissions in metric tons per capita, for the years 1960 to 2014.
+Column headers will be automatically generated, but we can see that the first row in the spreadsheet actually contains our column names.
+To fix this, click on the arrow next to the name of the file in the upper pane of the Data Source window to open a drop-down menu, and select **"Field names are in first row."** Now the column headers reflect the fact that our data consists of one column called "country" and many columns representing the CO2 emissions in metric tons per capita for each country, for the years 1960 to 2014.

 ### 1.2 - Connect to the second data file